Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Methods

 \subsection{Model Hamiltonian}

-We assume that the magnetization can be described by local moments on the Co atoms and start with a minimal classical Heisenberg model with near-neighbor in-plane AFM coupling $J$ and biquadradic coupling $B$, near-neighbor out-of-plane (OOP) coupling $J_2$.
-The moments are located on a triangular lattice in the $ab$-plane with lattice constant $a$, so the sites of the Co atoms are given by
+Experimental evidence makes clear that (TM)Nb$_3$S$_6$ undergo magnetic transitions from paramagnetic to ordered magnetic states\cite{anzenhofer,parkin1983magnetic,ghimire2018large,tenasini2020giant} at temperatures of about 30~K or higher.
+First-principle calculations\cite{hyowon} yield TM moments ranging from 1.4~$\mu_B$ (TM=Ni) to 4.9~$\mu_B$ (TM=Mn), and experimental measurements\cite{parkin1983magnetic} also indicate a large Co moment of 2.73~$\mu_B$.
+These are temperature ranges and magnetic moments for which classical spin models are usually applied successfully.
+We are furthermore not aware of any evidence that quantum spin fluctuations play an important role in the magnetic structure or transport measurements.
+We will therefore use classical spin models to describe these systems.
+We assume that the magnetization can be described by local moments on the TM atoms and start with a minimal classical Heisenberg model with near-neighbor in-plane AFM coupling $J$ and biquadratic coupling $B$, near-neighbor out-of-plane (OOP) coupling $J_3$ (see Fig.~\ref{fig:CoNb3S6_bonds}).
+The moments are located on a triangular lattice in the crystallographic $ab$-plane, which we will take to be the $xy$-plane, with lattice constant $a$, and we take the $z$ axis to be along the crystallographic $c$ axis, so the sites of the Co atoms are given by

 where $m_i$, $n_i$, and $\ell$ are integers.
 Because inversion symmetry is broken, a Dzyaloshinksii-Moriya interaction (DMI) is allowed, with the general form